Why is my convertible roof green?

 Is the roof ruined?

-Almost always, no. The green itself doesn't destroy the cloth -- it's a symptom of a dirty, unprotected roof rather than the cause of failure.
-The fabric underneath is usually sound.
-What you're seeing is the surface of the problem.
+Almost always, no. The green itself doesn't destroy the cloth; it's a symptom of a dirty, unprotected roof rather than the cause of failure.
+The fabric underneath is usually perfectly sound, and what you're seeing is the surface of the problem rather than the end of the roof's life.

-Where it does become a replacement conversation is if growth has been left for seasons and the fibres have rotted, stitching has perished, or lichen has been scraped off and taken dye with it.
+It only becomes a replacement conversation when growth has been left for seasons and the fibres themselves have started to rot, the stitching has perished, or someone has scraped lichen off and taken dye with it.
 For that judgement call see Do I need to replace my roof if it goes green? and Does lichen damage my soft top roof?

 What makes it worse